 - In one of the Johnny Maxwell Trilogy books, Wobbler writes a note on a fogged-up window so he won't forget it, then keeps rushing back to huff on the glass and keep it foggy so the message remains visible.

 - Used in an Encyclopedia Brown story where two spies in a hotel pass information to each other without being caught.
-The first took a shower and drew the info on the mirror, then waited until it faded to leave.
-The second went in and took a shower, copying down the message as it reappeared on the mirror.
+The first took a shower and drew the info on the mirror, then waited until it faded to leave (he opened a window to speed the process).
+The second went in and took a shower, copying down the message as it reappeared on the mirror, then wiped the mirror down so no one else would notice.

 - In The Haunted Air, a ghostly presence writes on a fogged-up mirror to communicate with Lyle in real time.